Shipping delay: next dispatch expected on 2 March

 Springtails might be tiny, but they play a big role in the health of your terrarium.
 Whether youโ€™re creating a bioactive setup or just want to keep your mini jungle clean and balanced, these microscopic helpers are your new best friends.

-In this beginnerโ€™s guide, weโ€™ll cover everything you need to know to get started with springtails – what they are, why they matter, and how to care for them.
+In this beginnerโ€™s guide to springtails, weโ€™ll cover everything you need to know to get started, including what springtails are, why they matter in terrariums, and how to care for them long term.

 springtail_culture